VinceGrilli/sunwind/src/pages/residential-commercial/index.md

 ### CREDITS AND REBATES

-For the majority of Cape homeowners, these incentives include a tax credit of $1,000 from the commonwealth of Massachusetts and a federal tax credit worth 26% of the cost of the system, decreasing to 22% starting January 1, 2021.
+For the majority of Cape homeowners, these incentives include a tax credit of $1,000 from the commonwealth of Massachusetts and a federal tax credit worth 30% of the cost of the system.
 If you live on Nantucket, there is an additional rebate of $4,000 that further lowers the up-front cost of going solar.

 ### Financing